Thrush in your horse’s hooves!

 - The hoof is living tissue that is damaged and wounded by thrush.
 Bleach doesn’t belong in a wound.

-- Research tells us that bleach and hydrogen peroxide and alcohol actually lengthen the healing time and can cause significant pain.
+- Research tells us that bleach, hydrogen peroxide, and alcohol lengthen the healing time and can cause significant pain.

 Skip the purple gentian violet compounds, too?